AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/asset-microservices-configure-and-use.md

 description: Lär dig hur du konfigurerar och använder molnbaserade resursmeritjänster för att bearbeta resurser i stor skala.
 contentOwner: AG
 translation-type: tm+mt
-source-git-commit: 9c5dd93be316417014fc665cc813a0d83c3fac6f
+source-git-commit: 253231d2c9bafbba72696db36e9ed46b8011c9b3
 workflow-type: tm+mt
-source-wordcount: '1829'
+source-wordcount: '2197'
 ht-degree: 0%

 ---

-# Komma igång med mikrotjänster för material {#get-started-using-asset-microservices}
+# Använda mikrotjänster och bearbetningsprofiler {#get-started-using-asset-microservices}

 <!--
 * Current capabilities of asset microservices offered.
 If workers have names then list the names and give a one-liner description.
 (The feature-set is limited for now and continues to grow.
 So will this article continue to be updated.)